gregnordin/notes_to_self/python/jupyter_notebook_notes.md

 >See my notes in `/Users/nordin/Documents/Projects/2016_Projects/160320_map_gpx_files_folium/notes.md` under 4/10/16.

 Each conda environment needs to be a valid jupyter kernel.
-To see what conda environments are installed, execute `conda info --envs`.
+To see what conda environments are installed, execute `conda env list` or `conda info --envs`.

 <span style="background-color:lightgreen;">Always work from the root conda environment.</span> Install new jupyter kernels in the root environment.
 Also always start `jupyter notebook` from the root environment.
 Each conda environment installed as a jupyter kernel becomes a selectable kernel from within jupyter notebook.